wax-office-of-inspector-general/wax-developer/docs/en/wax-infrastructure/index.md

 Infrastructure is the backbone of any application and the same goes with WAX Blockchain and the Web3, DeFi, NFT applications built on top of it.

-Compared to other blockchains like Ethereum & Bitcoin, running WAX nodes is quite different and needs a good understanding of the underlying EOSIO blockchain software operations.
+Compared to other blockchains like Ethereum & Bitcoin, running WAX nodes is quite different and needs a good understanding of the underlying Antelope blockchain software operations.

 There are different types of nodes in WAX Blockchain ecosystem that can used for different purposes.
 These nodes include: